 Thomas Merton wrote: "I am glad to be marginal.
 The best thing I can do for the "world" is to stay out of it - in so far as one can."
 (A Year with Thomas Merton: Daily Meditations from His Journals, K 5980-83)

-Merton blended solitude and togetherness with people.
+Merton blended solitude (being alone with God) and community (being together with people).
 Being with others can be challenging.
+So can being alone with God.
+Both are needed to develop spiritually.
 Meaningful times in solitude are required to deepen our ability to love and be with others.

 Get alone with God.
 Be in community.
 Get alone with God.
 Be in community.
 Getting alone with God, habitually, makes us better when we are with others.

 Few show us how to be alone with God.
 (Sherry Turkle's Reclaiming Conversation is brilliant on: be in solitude, be in conversation; be in solitude, be in conversation; and so, on and on.)
 We have not been taught how to be alone.
 Its value has not been demonstrated to us.
 Thus, we do not know how to be with others.
 American culture fails to train us for authentic community.